Vi-Chi/Cognitive-A.i-Matrix/README.md

 > *These are not instructions toward enlightenment.
 They are the floor that prevents
 > the fall.
 The apex is not defined here.
 It will emerge.*

 ---

 ## LLM connectors

+Trust scores are tracked per agent (`confirmed / total_queries`).
+Every response is audited before its source's trust score updates.
 `agents/connector.py` provides a unified `BaseAgent` interface over:

 - **Ollama** -- local models (`qwen2.5:1.5b`, `nomic-embed-text`).
 Zero cost, offline.
 Default.
 - **Gordon** -- Docker AI via CLI.
+- ** Any open source model **

+---

+## Build for A.i with A.i.

 - **Claude** -- Anthropic API.
 - **OpenAI** -- GPT family.
-- **Groq** -- fast inference endpoint.
+- **Groq** -- fast inference endpoint, reverse engineering.
+- **Gemini** -- Deep Research Analyst
+- A.i Studio -- mass ingestion and comsolidator
 - Any OpenAI-compatible endpoint via `OpenAICompatAgent`.

-Trust scores are tracked per agent (`confirmed / total_queries`).
-Every response is audited before its source's trust score updates.

 ---